kubevela/samples/5.OAM_KPT_Demo/README.md

 #### Set Value by App Operator

-Then the App Operator could set `instance-name` with a new name like this:
+Then the application operator could set `instance-name` with a new name like this:

 ```
 $ kpt cfg set sampleapp/ instance-name test-component